TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 To better analyse the results it is useful to put into a chart data obtained in different configurations, to make the trend in performance and the difference among performances apparent.
 To do that, after having collected data, it is sufficient to run `analysis.ipynb` on any machine.
 The code will produce a series of graphs each one confronting the performance of the six combinations of library and threads affinity policy in the conditions given by the combination of the other parameters.

-**Note**: `analysis.ipynb` is written to work with this specific organization of the directory; if you decide to rearrange it in a different way, it will not work any more.
+**Note**: `analysis.ipynb` is written to work with this specific organization of the directory; if you decide to rearrange it in a different way, you will have to change `analysis.ipynb` as well.

 ### Running more configurations at the same time